 Following the success of our well-established gynecology and surgery specialization programs, a new agreement with the Afghan Ministry of Health allowed us to launch courses for pediatric specialization in our hospital in Anabah in June of 2014.
 Using classroom lessons and on-the-job training, the courses last three years, during which our international staff train local doctors.
 With around 900 children examined in our Outpatients Department, 80 admitted for hospital care, and 200 treated in neonatal intensive care every month, practical training is a fundamental part of the program.

 Our hospital in Anabah is formally recognized by the Afghan Ministry of Health as a center of specialist training in general surgery, gynecology, obstetrics, and pediatrics.
 This reflects the tireless work of EMERGENCY surgeons and staff over the years to provide free health care to the population of the Panjshir Valley, and to train new medical professionals.
 In 2015, we trained 14 specializing surgeons, pediatricians, and gynecologists.
 In 2017, the following specialists worked at our Anabah hospital: nine surgeons (in rotation with the Kabul Surgical Centre), ten pediatricians, and four gynecologists.
-The centre employs a total of 311 local staff members and medical professionals.
+The center employs a total of 311 local staff members and medical professionals.

 Location: Anabah, Panjshir Valley

-Start of clinical activities: December 1999
+Start of Clinical Activities: December 1999

-Bed capacity: 66
+Bed Capacity: 66

-National staff: 311
+National Staff: 311